wilddeer/blog/posts/en/2014-05-08 – iOS 7 style switch/index.md

     </label>
 </figure>

 iOS7 switch imitation.
-Made it initially for new [Pepyaka](http://pepyaka.su/en/), didn't use it eventually.
+Made it initially for new [Pepyaka](http://pepyaka.su/en/), didn’t use it eventually.
 Features:

 - no shitty scripts, pure CSS,
-- the most accurate copy of iOS7 switch behavior, includes `:active` state styles (haven't seen those in any other implementation),
+- the most accurate copy of iOS7 switch behavior, includes `:active` state styles (haven’t seen those in any other implementation),
 - made with `em`s, sizes approprietaly to the font size,
 - keyboard accessible.